 - These intricate Paper Spiderwebs from One Little Project are a great craft for older kids adept at using scissors.

-- Super easy, practical (and timely), these DIY Halloween Soap Bottles from Crafty Morning will encourage hand washing!
+- Super easy and practical, these DIY Halloween Soap Bottles from Crafty Morning will encourage hand washing!

 Creative and Unique Halloween Costumes

-- Create your own Minnie or Mickey Halloween Pumpkin T-Shirt, show in the image above, using the DIY instructions.
+- Create your own Minnie or Mickey Halloween Pumpkin T-Shirt, show in the image below, using the DIY instructions.

 - Make old-school Halloween face masks out of paper plates and random craft items like markers, sequins, feathers and a glue stick.
 Poke a hole in the sides and attach ribbons to tie behind the head.

-- If you’re not leaving the house, consider a Halloween costume that doubles as pajamas, like this fleece Stitch Bodysuit from ShopDisney.
+- If you’re not leaving the house, consider a Halloween costume that doubles as pajamas, like these PJ Pals from shopDisney.

 Pumpkin Carving and Decorating

-- For those that like to keep it mess-free, try this Q-Tip Painted Pumpkin Craft for kids, from Projects with Kids.
+For those that like to keep it mess-free, try this Q-Tip Painted Pumpkin Craft for younger kids, from Projects with Kids.

 Spooky Movies and Halloween Specials

 Hunker down this Halloween at home with a family-friendly movie marathon.
 Plan the entire evening with a themed dinner, age-appropriate movie and party popcorn for dessert.

 The tips and ideas on my Halloween movie night with kids are perfect to help you plan!
 Here are a few movie ideas:

 - For toddlers and preschoolers, check out this list of all the Disney Junior Halloween Episodes on Disney+.